Sign In / Sign Out

 Seats in this class have been reserved for up to 60 veteran and military students who are part of ASU Online.
 Search ASU's Course Catalog to register or learn more about the course.

-Veterans, Service and Society is a new 18-credit certificate program being developed to foster dialogue between veteran and active military students and civilians.
+Veterans, Society and Service is a new 18-credit certificate program being developed to foster dialogue between veteran and active military students and civilians.
 Registration for the first course available as part of this program, “Veterans, Society and Service: America’s Experience of Modern War,” is open to students for the fall 2018 semester.